 There are a couple reasons I choose frozen over fresh for this recipe.
 One, scones will achieve greater heights when cold ingredients are used, and frozen berries help with that.
 Two, fresh raspberries tend to get squished and you end up with pink mottled scones – if that’s your thing, then certainly use fresh.

-I also don’t have excellent access to fresh raspberries yet because they’re not quite in season, and using frozen means these raspberry oat scones can be made all year round.
+I also don’t have excellent access to fresh raspberries yet because they’re not quite in season, and using frozen means these oat scones can be made all year round.
 Fresh raspberries will work nicely if you have them, however, but you’ll just get a slightly pink scone with the more delicate fruit.

-• Don’t over mix.
-If you mix too long, you’ll have a tough scone.
+- Don’t over mix: if you mix too long, you’ll have a tough scone.
 That’s the case for any quick bread but especially so when you use low gluten flours like spelt.

-• Add the milk in parts.
-I’ve outlined this in the recipe, but too much milk is a bad thing here – you want the unbaked dough to be very slightly crumbly rather than too wet.
+- Add the milk in parts: I’ve outlined this in the recipe, but too much milk is a bad thing here – you want the unbaked dough to be very slightly crumbly rather than too wet.

-Raspberry Oat Scones
+Raspberry Oatmeal Scones

-- 240 grams / 2 cups light spelt flour
+- 240 grams spelt flour

-- 100 grams / 1 cup Bob's Red Mill organic regular rolled oats
+- 100 grams rolled oats

-- 40 grams / 1/4 cup coconut sugar
+- 40 grams coconut sugar

 - 1 tablespoon baking powder